 Outcome and Spatial Strategy focus Spatial Priority for change National Developments and key actions (relevant to SPT area) Rail freight networks increasingly important.
-Important freight interchanges in Central Belt Rural areas will be more accessible Reliance on the car will remain important providing infrastructure to facilitate greater use of low carbon fue options is essential walking and cycling networks will continue to develop through core path plans and local community network The disadvantage of distance for our coastal and island communities will be reduced Improved digital infrastructure, both fixed and mobile Air and ferry services will continue to play an essential role - as a lifeline service but also supporting economic activity and the delivery of public services.
+Important freight interchanges in Central Belt 29.
+Provide funding for the installation of domestic, workplace and enroute charging points, as set out in 'Switched On Scotland: A Roadmap to Widespread Adoption of Plug-in Vehicles'.
+30. We will continue to progress the Scotland's Rural areas will be more accessible Reliance on the car will remain important providing infrastructure to facilitate greater use of low carbon fue options is essential walking and cycling networks will continue to develop through core path plans and local community network The disadvantage of distance for our coastal and island communities will be reduced Improved digital infrastructure, both fixed and mobile Air and ferry services will continue to play an essential role - as a lifeline service but also supporting economic activity and the delivery of public services.
 Infrastructure to facilitate greater use of low carbon fuel options is particularly important in more car dependent coastal and inland areas.